-We really appreciate Ceinwen and other industry leaders taking the time to talk to us, and we’ll release part two of this Big Interview soon.
+We really appreciate Ceinwen and other industry leaders taking the time to talk to us, and you can now read part two of this Big Interview.

 If you have any great initiatives that you think would help others on their diversity and inclusion journey get in touch.